ldellape/cms-cvmfs-docker/README.md

 1. Local access to CVMFS
 2. A Linux environment in which to work with the CMSSW and OSG tools
-3. X11 support for using GUIs and ImageMagic
+3. X11 and VNC support for using GUIs and ImageMagic
 4. Don't trip the Fermilab network security policies
    - Don't ssh into the container using a password
    - Don't open unnecessary ports